Pay Traffic Ticket in Rhode IslandPage OverviewSUMMARY: How to Pay a Rhode Island Traffic Ticket

 - State income tax withholding.

-Can’t find your ticket with the due by or hearing date?
+Can't find your RI traffic ticket with the due by or hearing date?
 Head over to Lost RI Traffic Tickets.

 Good Driving Record Ticket Dismissal

-Per the state’s “good driving record” statute, you can request the court dismiss your ticket based on your good driving record; if the court agrees, your ticket will disappear.
+Per Rhode Island's “good driving record" statute, you can request the court dismiss your traffic ticket based on your good RI driving record; if the court agrees, your traffic ticket will disappear.

 However, you must still pay all related costs.

-- Notify your employer within 30 days of a conviction.
+- Notify your employer within 30 days of a RI traffic violation conviction.

 Learn more at Ticket Fines and Penalties.

-Some drivers pleading guilty and paying their fines more convenient than contesting their charges; others don’t.
+Some drivers find pleading "guilty" and paying their fines more convenient than contesting their charges; others don't.

-You can enter a not guilty plea during your arraignment and schedule a hearing to fight your case in court.
+You can enter a "not guilty" plea during your arraignment and schedule a hearing to fight your traffic case in court.
 Refer to Fighting Your Traffic Ticket to learn more about this option.

 You can pay your ticket online if your ticket is through the Traffic Tribunal.
 Visit the Rhode Island Judiciary Online Payment system to get started.

-NOTE: Some violations require the driver to appear in court.
-Check your ticket for information about a mandatory court appearance before paying your fine and moving on.
+NOTE: Some traffic violations require the driver to appear in court.
+Check your traffic ticket for information about a mandatory court appearance before paying your ticket fine and moving on.

-Keep reading if your ticket is with a Municipal Court.
+Keep reading if your traffic ticket is with a Municipal Court.

 Generally, drivers can pay by mail, in person, or in some cases over the telephone.
 Remember to ask about acceptable methods like personal checks, money orders, cashier's checks, cash, and credit and debit cards.

-Just as with Traffic Tribunal tickets, Municipal Court tickets can require court appearances.
-Remember to check for such information on your ticket.
+Just as with Traffic Tribunal tickets, Municipal Court traffic tickets can require court appearances.
+Remember to check for such information on your RI ticket.

-Rhode Island doesn’t assign points for traffic violations.
+Rhode Island doesn't assign points for RI traffic violations.

-Even though you won’t receive points for a violation, the violation will appear on your record.
+Even though you won't receive points for a traffic ticket, the violation will appear on your RI driving record.

-You can then ask the DMV about what you can do or how long you must wait for the violations to disappear.
+You can then ask the DMV about what you can do or how long you must wait for the traffic violation(s) to disappear.

 Learn more at RI Driving Records.

-Unless your ticket was dismissed per the state’s good driving record statute, pleading guilty and paying your fine is the equivalent of being convicted, and most auto insurance providers increase rates after convictions.
+Unless your Rhode Island traffic ticket was dismissed per the state's good driving record statute, pleading "guilty" and paying your fine is the equivalent of being convicted, and most auto insurance providers increase rates after RI traffic convictions.

-Talk with your agent about this possibility (usually, it doesn’t take place until it’s time for you to renew); if you find out you’re facing an increase, start comparing insurance quotes online to find more affordable coverage.Other Topics in This Section
+Talk with your agent about this possibility (usually, it doesn't take place until it's time for you to renew); if you find out you're facing an auto insurance rate increase, start comparing insurance quotes online to find more affordable coverage.Other Topics in This Section